 Throughout, build in quick pulse checks: 2–3 question surveys at the end of each week on confidence, perceived value and open concerns.
 This keeps the program responsive and gives early signal if people feel overwhelmed.
 You can also connect outcomes from this AI training program to your broader talent development strategy, your skill framework from a structured skill management approach or a practical AI skills matrix for modern HR, so employees see clear career paths linked to new AI skills.

-If you plan a wider rollout, combine this 6-week plan with the company-level blueprint in this guide to AI training programs for companies in DACH and the HR-specific roadmap in our AI training for HR teams article.
+If you plan a wider rollout, combine this 6-week plan with the company-level roadmap in AI training programs for companies in DACH and the HR-specific playbook in AI training for HR teams.

 Even with a strong curriculum, success still depends on how well you manage fears, expectations and co-determination.